cockles98/Body_Attraction_Simulator/README.md

 The N-body problem refers to the gravitational interaction between multiple bodies, and the specific Ordinary Differential Equation (ODE) being solved describes the gravitational interaction between these bodies.
 More precisely, the ODE being solved is a set of second-order ODE representing the gravitational interaction between all bodies.
 OBS: The gravitational force between two bodies is determined by Newton's law of gravitation, and the acceleration of each body is influenced by the gravitational forces exerted by all other bodies in the system.

+# Code Structure
+n_body_solver_3d:
+* The code begins with parameter checks to ensure the coherence of input data.
+* `n_body_acceleration` function calculates the acceleration suffered by each body based on masses and current positions.
+* For each time moment, uses `n_body_acceleration` within the RK4 integration method to numerically solve the system of ODEs and determine the motion suffered by each body (final position of each body).
+* Returns a list with all bodies final positions in each time moment (bodies_pos_list), the number of time moments calculated, the number of bodies in the system

+animation_3d:
+* The code begins with parameter checks to ensure the coherence of input data.
+* Creates a 3D graph with all bodies using their positions at each time moment.
+* Then synthesize all the graphics into an animation.

 # Usage
 ```python
 bodies_pos_list, num_frames, num_bodies = n_body_solver_3d(masses_list, initial_pos_list, initial_vel_list, G, h, t_max)